dogtools/dog/DOGFILE_SPEC.md

     - name: age
       regex: ^\d+$

-  run: echo "Hello, I'm in the city of $1, planet $2.
+  code: echo "Hello, I'm in the city of $1, planet $2.
 I am a $3 and I'm $4 years old"
 ```

 The *regex* option and the *choices* option are mutually exclusive.